Good Morning, this is Capital Essence’s Market Outlook (the technical analysis of financial markets) for Monday March 1, 2021.

 The graphics below are from our “U.S. Market Trading Map”, show the near-term technical bias and trading ranges.
 As shown, the underlying is in a short-term bullish trend when the price bars are painted in green.
 The underlying is in a short-term bearish trend when the price bars are painted in red.
 The yellow bars identify period of neutral or sideways trading pattern.
 Additionally, the light-blue shading represents the short-term trading range.
 A move above or below that range is considered overbought (as represents by the red shading) or oversold (as represents by the dark-green shading).
 Readings above or below the red and green shaded areas are considered extremely overbought or extremely oversold.

-Chart 1.1 – Energy Select Sector SPDR ETF (weekly)
+Chart 1.1 – Consumer Discretionary Select Sector SPDR ETF (weekly)

-XLE has resistance near 47.
+XLY has resistance just above 170.
 Short-term traders could use that level as the logical level to measure risk against.

 Chart 1.2 – S&P 500 index (daily)

-Short-term technical outlook remains bullish (buy).
-Last changed June 30, 2020 from bearish (sell) – (see area ‘A’ in the chart).
+Short-term technical outlook remains bearish (sell).
+Last changed February 25, 2021 from bullish (buy) – (see area ‘A’ in the chart).

 [Note: for more details analysis, please take a look at our “US Market ETF Trading Map”]